EuBIFrauke/guacamole-receipe2/README.md

 # A recipe for Guacamole

+- avocado
+- onion
+- salt & pepper
+put into a bowl and mix.

 An example repository for introductory **Git** training.
 This is the first day of the training.

 <!-- HTML -->